prologin/sadm/docs/source/setup.rst

 provided with the application in order to setup what it requires::

   python install.py mdb
-  # Type 'no' when Django asks you to create a superuser.
   mv /etc/nginx/nginx.conf{.new,}
   # ^ To replace the default configuration by our own.
+  # Use python manage.py createsuperuser in /var/prologin/mdb to create a root

 This command installed the ``mdb`` application to ``/var/prologin/mdb`` and installed the ``systemd`` and ``nginx`` configuration files required to run the